networknt/light-doc/content/en/tutorial/rest/openapi/servicemesher/_index.md

 ```

 The `getHttp2ServiceRequest` method will get `Http2ServiceRequest` light-consumer-4j component based on service define.
 The `Http2ServiceRequest` class provides an abstraction for making parallel HTTP calls.

-And we will send multi-service APIs call request parallel asynchronously which will return CompletableFuture.
-This will can make sure system won't wait for each service call one by one.
+And we will send multi-service APIs call requests in parallel asynchronously which will return CompletableFuture.
+It can make sure the system won't wait for each service call one by one.

-Next step application add the return futures and result process futures to a collection of CompletableFuture.
-All independent futures run in parallel and system set to return it less than 3 seconds (it is configurable based on the config value:  in client.yml file ).
+Next step application adds the return futures and result process futures to a collection of CompletableFuture.
+All independent futures run in parallel and system set to return it less than 3 seconds (it is configurable based on the config value:  in the client.yml file ).

 ```
 CompletableFuture.allOf(completableFutures.toArray(new CompletableFuture[0])).get(3, TimeUnit.SECONDS);